-Hazard High Medium Low High Probability Very High Risk High Risk Moderate Risk Probability Likely High Risk Moderate Risk Moderate/Low Risk Probe Low Probability Moderate risk Moderate/Low Risk Low Risk Unlikely Moderate/Low Risk Low Risk Very Low Risk Very High Risk High Risk There is a high probability that severe harm could arise to a designated receptor from an identified hazard, OR, there is evidence that severe harm to a designated receptor is currently happening This risk, if realised, is likely to result in a substantial liability.
+Hazard High Medium Low High Probability Very High Risk High Risk Moderate Risk ıbility Likely High Risk Moderate Risk Moderate/Low Risk Probability Low Probability Moderate risk Moderate/Low Risk Low Risk Unlikely Moderate/Low Risk Low Risk Very Low Risk Very High Risk High Risk designate evidence happenin This risk, Urgent in remediat Harm is I identified Realisation Urgent in clarify the There is a high probability that severe harm could arise to a designated receptor from an identified hazard, OR, there is evidence that severe harm to a designated receptor is currently happening This risk, if realised, is likely to result in a substantial liability.
 Urgent investigation (if not undertaken already) and remediation are likely to be required.
 Harm is likely to arise to a designated receptor from an identified hazard.
 Realisation of the risk is likely to present a substantial liability.
 Urgent investigation (if not undertaken already) if required to clarify the risk and to determine the potential liability.
-Some remedial work may be required in the longer term.
-Moderate risk from an i any such is more li It's possible that harm could arise to a designated receptor from an identified hazard.
+Some Moderate risk It's possi from an i any such remedial work may be required in the longer term.
+It's possible that harm could arise to a designated receptor from an identified hazard.
 However, it is relatively unlikely that any such harm would be severe, or if any harm were to occur it is more likely that harm would be relatively mild.
-Moderate/Low ri from an i It is possible that harm could arise to a designated receptor from an identified hazard.
+Moderate/Low ri sk It is poss from an i It is possible that harm could arise to a designated receptor from an identified hazard.
 However, if any harm were to occur it is more likely that harm would be relatively mild.
 Low Risk It is poss from an i It is possible that harm could arise to a designated receptor from an identified hazard, but it is likely that this harm, if realised, would at worst normally be mild.
-Very Low Risk There is a low possibility that harm could arise to a receptor.
-In the event of such harm being realised it is unlikely to be severe.
+Very Low Risk There is There is a low possibility that harm could arise to a receptor.
+In the event of such harm being realised it is unlikely to be